 “Or who made it”?
 Cravvik added.

 “No”.
 Haldron answered both questions a lot sharper than he’d intended.
 He didn’t want to say much more.
-Even taking about the thing almost made him shudder.
+Even talking about the thing almost made him shudder.
 He could feel it watching, listening.
 “We don’t know anything about it, except that it’s powerful, dangerous, and we didn’t make it”.

 Kallem looked to Benellen.
 “You were there as well, right?
 What did you see”?